genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 **Action**: to perform gapped read alignment of transcriptomic data (like RNA-seq) to a Reference Genome taking into account splice junctions.

-In comparison to Tophat, STAR works fast, at the same time being very accurate and precise.
+In comparison to Tophat2, STAR works fast, at the same time being very accurate and precise.
 Moreover, in contrast to all our other mappers, it maps reads onto the reference transcriptome, not the genome.
 Another advantage of the application is that it can be used to analyse both: short and long reads,